-For the fourth year in a row, Youth Villages is partnering with the Nashville Film Festival for the Livin’ Reel project.
+For the fourth year in a row, Youth Villages partnered with the Nashville Film Festival for the Livin’ Reel project.
 Livin’ Reel connects local artists with at-risk youth to create an original piece of art.
-The project will premiere during this year’s virtual festival from October 1-7, 2020.
+The project premiered during this year’s virtual festival from October 1-7, 2020.

-Similar to previous year, the project will team up with the Wallace girls’ group home in Nashville, serving teenagers in foster care, to write, record and produce an original song.
+Similar to previous year, the project teamed up with the Wallace girls’ group home in Nashville, serving teenagers in foster care, to write, record and produce an original song.
 These youth are in the home temporarily until a foster family or biological option is identified.

 Serena “aged-out” of foster care when she turned 18 earlier this year and participates in Youth Villages’ LifeSet program, which helps youth transition from foster care into adulthood.

-The project will look a little different this year due to COVID-19, relying heavily on virtual songwriting session and socially distanced musical session to create the song.
+The project looked a little different this year due to COVID-19, relying heavily on virtual songwriting session and socially distanced musical session to create the song.
 A mini-documentary of the song’s creation will be premiered this fall at the Nashville Film Festival.

 - Carly Moffa – Nashville based singer and songwriter and American Idol Contestant.

 - Shannon LaBrie – Nashville based singer and songwriter releasing her second album “Building” featuring her current single “Firewalker” named by NPR as a Top 20 of 2020.

 - Sarah Holbrook from SHEL (an American folk/pop band composed of four sisters) Sarah is a songwriter, who is also directing and filming the entire project.